covid-vdas/.github/profile/README.md

 ## 🙋‍♂️ Introduction

-**COVID-19 Violation Detection Assistance System** (VDAS) is a graduation/capstone project done by a 4-student group majored in Software Engineering at Can Tho FPT University.
+**COVID-19 Violation Detection Assistance System** (VDAS) is a graduation/capstone project done by a 4-student group (Professor Mafia) majored in Software Engineering at Can Tho FPT University.

 VDAS aims to utilize Deep Learning to help authorities and organizations to easier manage, delineate pre-defined areas with the most COVID-19 violations (social distancing and face mask), and take preemptive actions.